 - Butter a loaf pan of about 30x12x7.5 cm/ 12x5x3 inches and sprinkle it with dry breadcrumbs to coat.
-This will prevent the fresh cherry cake from sticking to the pan.
+This will prevent the cherry bread from sticking to the pan.

-- Beat together the soft butter and the granulated sugar until pale and fluffy.
+- Beat soft butter and sugar until pale and fluffy.